SpenceKonde/DxCore/megaavr/extras/Errata.md

 #### TCB Async events are slower than Sync events
 See [the discussion topic, which quotes Microchip support](https://github.com/SpenceKonde/megaTinyCore/discussions/735) as saying that it likely effects all parts with a TCB. (this was some time ago, and it's not been seen on errata lists, though)

+Workaround: Do not use the Async option on TCBs.

+#### See TWI issues above, as well
+The dual mode issue and TWI0 ALT2 pinout issues are likely to end up as errata

 ### Issues not expected to be seen as errata or datasheet clarifications